AnimeTeddy/AnimeTeddys-USW-origins/README.md

 ## Description

 This mod is an addon for the origins mod.
 It adds fantasy-like origins.
-The origins are inspired by Deadbones2000/Medieval-Origins and ItzKeneh/RpgOrigins.
+The origins are inspired by Deadbones2000/Medieval-Origins and ItzKeneh/RpgOrigins and some other films and stories like lord of the rings.

 ## Required Mods